BlockscapeNetwork/ssv-ansible/README.md

 ## Description

 This role installs and configures the SSV`s DVT solution on a target machine.
-The role is designed to be used in anexisting Ethereum validator setup.
+The role is designed to be used in an existing Ethereum validator setup.

 ## Getting Started